SysKitTeam/docs-point/governance-and-automation/permissions-review/create-apply-access-review-policies.md

 {% hint style="info" %}

-**You will recieve a warning** when trying to change or apply policies that states you will override selected policies.
+**You will receive a warning** when trying to change or apply policies that state you will override selected policies.
 [Rules](../automated-workflows/policy-automation.md) automatically apply policies to your workspaces.

-The warning serves as a reminder that, **if you have rules set up**, manually changing or adding policies will replace the once applied by the rules you have set up.
+The warning serves as a reminder that **if you have rules set up**, manually changing or adding policies will replace the ones applied by the rules you have set up.
 Manually applied policies will take precedence over those applied with rules.
 An example of the warning can be seen below.

 {% endhint %}